shine1210/EmoRecog-Net/README.md

 ## 🔍 Overview

-EmoRecog-Net is a multimodal deep learning framework designed for **video-induced emotion categorization and intensity recognition** from synchronized neuroimaging and physiological signals.
+EmoRecog-Net is a multimodal deep learning framework designed for **video-induced emotion categorization and intensity recognition** from synchronized fMRI and physiological signals.

 The model jointly learns: